 The first Master Gardener program was started in Washington state in 1972.
 Forty-six states now have Master Gardener programs.
-For information on Master Gardener programs outside Schuyler County, visit the New York State Master Gardener Program website.
+For information on Master Gardener programs outside Schuyler County, visit the Cooperative Extension Master Gardener Volunteer Program website.

 Master Gardeners enjoy people and plants.
 They usually have no professional gardening or landscaping experience, only a genuine interest in sharing their knowledge, and sufficient free time to volunteer in Master Gardener activities.

 Master Gardener trainees should have a basic knowledge of, or interest in, gardening; enthusiasm for acquiring and sharing horticultural knowledge and skills; good communications skills; and a willingness and free time to participate in volunteer educational activities.

 Volunteers complete a brief written application, and have a short interview with members of our horticulture staff.
 Priority for selection is given to Schuyler County residents.